Billy Joel: 1994–2013: Touring and new singles

-In 2012, Joel signed an exclusive worldwide publishing agreement with Universal Music Publishing Group (UMPG), and its subsidiary Rondor Music International.
-Under the agreement, UMPG and Rondor replaced EMI Music Publishing in handling Joel's catalog outside the US.
-Additionally, the agreement marked the first time since Joel regained control of his publishing rights in the 1980s that he began to use an administrator to handle his catalog within the U.S. The agreement's focus is on increasing the use of Joel's music in movies, television programs, and commercials.
+In 2012, Joel signed an exclusive worldwide publishing agreement with Universal Music Publishing Group (UMPG) and its subsidiary Rondor Music International, who together replaced EMI Music Publishing in managing his catalog outside the US.
+Additionally, the agreement marked the first time since Joel regained control of his publishing rights in the 1980s that he began to use an administrator to handle his catalog within the U.S. The agreement's focus is on increasing the use of Joel's music in movies, television programs and commercials.

 On December 12, 2012, Joel performed as part of 12-12-12: The Concert for Sandy Relief at Madison Square Garden, a concert held for all the victims of Hurricane Sandy.
 He changed the lyrics to "Miami 2017 (Seen the Lights Go Out on Broadway)" to make it relate to all the damage caused by Sandy.

 In May 2013, it was announced that Joel would hold his first ever indoor Irish concert at the O2 in Dublin on November 1.
 He subsequently announced his return to the UK for the first time in seven years to perform in October and November.
 Joel played in Manchester and Birmingham as well as London's Hammersmith Apollo.
 In October, Joel held a surprise concert on Long Island at The Paramount (Huntington, New York) to benefit Long Island Cares.
 The venue holds a capacity of 1,555 and sold out in five minutes.
 Joel headlined a solo arena concert in New York City for the first time since 2006 when he performed at Barclays Center in Brooklyn on December 31, 2013.

+In December 2013, Joel would be named as Madison Square Garden's first ever music "franchise."
+With this honor, Joel would also join the New York Knicks, New York Rangers and New York Liberty in being recognized as an original Madison Square Garden franchise.